-Join Ben Long for an in-depth discussion in this video Adjusting white balance automatically, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Adjusting white balance automatically, part of Nikon D7000 Essential Training.

 Different types of light shine with different colors.
 For example, tungsten lights are redder or warmer than fluorescent lights.
 While your eye does an amazing job of adjusting automatically to different types of lights so that the colors always look correct, your camera doesn't fair so well.
 Your camera has to be calibrated to the type of light that you are shooting in.
 If it's not, color is going to appear wrong.
 This process is called White Balancing.
 The idea is that you calibrate the camera so the white appears correct, because white contains all other colors.
 If you can get white looking good, then you get all the other colors for free.

 By default your camera is set to Auto-White Balance.
 With Auto-White Balance the camera will attempt to continuously white balance itself on-the-fly as you shoot.
 There are two ways to set white balance on the D7000.
 The way you will probably use the most is to press the white balance button back here.
 When I press and hold if, I can turn the main command dial back here and you can see my white balance setting change here.
 So here I have got auto white balance and that's Tungsten and then Fluorescent, Daylight, Flash, Cloudy, Shady.

 This is the ability to dial in a specific color temperature for white balance, and then I have white balance presets which we are going to talk about in a separate video.
 So I want to just be sure that I'm set on A. That's the default, so your camera is probably already there.
 Now there's another way to set white balance and that's to go into the menu, and here in my Shooting menu, about halfway down there is a White balance option, and the reason you might come in here to set white balance is that you get some additional options for each white balance preset.